-The auxiliary function $\psi_{j+1}(\z, \tau_{j+1})$ is similar to that used by Nesterov in \cite{Nesterov-2008-Accelerating,Nesterov-2018} except we need to tune $\tau_{j+1}$ dynamically in the algorithm.
-This function is the bridge for the two-sided inquality in \eqref{KeyInquality:F} to establish the iteration bound.
+{\textbf{Solving auxiliary model}: In this framework, we update $\z_{j+1}$ by solving the auxiliary problem as defined in \eqref{auxiliary-function}: $\z_{j+1} = \argmin_{\z\in\br^d} \ \psi_{j+1}(\z, \tau_{j+1})$, where the parameter $\tau_{j+1}$ is tuned dynamically in the algorithm.} This function is the bridge for the two-sided inquality in \eqref{KeyInquality:F} to establish the iteration bound.
 In fact, the above subproblem can be solved exactly.
 To see this, write out the optimality condition and get:

 which implies that